FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Scene_based_streams.md

 ## Normalization, sorting and presets

 These different components are organised according to different standards, known as sorting.
-The three most used are available in Spat Revolution:
+The three most used are available in _SPAT Revolution_:
 - ACN: Ambisonic Channel Number, WYZXVTRSUQOMKLNP...
 - SID: Single Index Designation, WXYZUVSTRPQNOLMK...
 - FMH: Furse-Malham Harmonics, WXYZRSTUVKLMNOPQ...